student-to-software-engineer/student-to-software-engineer/docs/preface/index.md

 # Preface

-This handbook is for university students looking to launch their careers in software development.
+This handbook is for those early in their career (primarily university students) looking to launch their careers in software development.

 It’s shaped by my experiences as a computer science student navigating internships, full-time roles, and the tech industry—as well as the insights of thousands of peers, mentors, and mentees I’ve connected with over the years.